Pelk89/TF_Custom_Training_Callbacks/README.md

 ```
 ## Reduce Learning Rate On Plateau

 Reducing the learning rate is often used when a metric has stopped improving.
-Moreover once the learning stagnates Machine Learning Models often benefit from reducing the learning rate *linearly*.
-But what if we want to reduce the learning rate exponentially when the metric has stopped improving?
+Moreover once the learning stagnates Machine Learning Models often benefit from reducing the learning rate *exponentially*.
+But what if we want to reduce the learning rate *linearly* when the metric has stopped improving?
 No problem at all!
 To understand what’s going on under the hood we need to go deeper into Keras library.
 Let’s dig a little bit to the heart of the Keras Callbacks in *tf.keras.callbacks.Callback.* Thanks to Francois Chollet and the other authors we will find an incredibly clean and comprehensible code for the class ReduceLROnPlateau.
 With this basis, we easily can reuse the existing code and use it for our purposes.
 How great is that?

 ```python
 # Original Callback found in tf.keras.callbacks.Callback